 - A. Design Requirements - 1.
-Registers, Grilles, and Diffusers: Provide all supply, return and exhaust grilles, registers, and diffusers required for all systems. - 2.
-Air Louvers: Provide AMCA-rated louvers for all fresh air intake and exhaust openings, except as otherwise shown or specified in Contract Documents.
-Cross- reference dimensions of each louver shown on heating drawings with those on the architectural drawings.
-Notify architect in writing of any discrepancies prior to submitting on louvers.
+Registers, Grilles, and Diffusers: Provide all supply, return and exhaust grilles, registers, and diffusers required for all systems.

-- A. Interior Outlets and Inlets: Provide outlets and inlets with aspiration ability, temperature mixing, and velocity traverses and decay with distance, throw, pressure drop, and noise criteria ratings equal to or better than specified products. - B. Exterior Outlets and Inlets: - 1.
-Water Entrainment: Limit water penetration through unit to comply with ASHRAE 62.1.
+A. Interior Outlets and Inlets: Provide outlets and inlets with aspiration ability, temperature mixing, and velocity traverses and decay with distance, throw, pressure drop, and noise criteria ratings equal to or better than specified products.

-A. Comply with requirements of Section 01 33 00 - Submittals and as modified below.

-- B. Product Data: Submit manufacturer's product literature, technical specifications, performance data, installation instructions, and similar information required to demonstrate compliance with specified requirements.
+- A. Comply with requirements of SECTION 01 33 00 Submittals and as modified below. - B. Product Data: Submit manufacturer's product literature, technical specifications, performance data, installation instructions, and similar information required to demonstrate compliance with specified requirements.
 Annotate all selected options, cross referenced to specification and drawing designations.
-Include tabulated data for all proposed outlets and inlets, showing size, type, cfm, aspiration ability, water entrainment, temperature mixing, and velocity traverses and decay with distance, throw, pressure drop, noise criteria ratings and any other applicable data demonstrating performance equal to or better than specified products. - C. Shop Drawings: Submit shop drawings showing sizes, construction details, mounting details, capacity, and air flow characteristics for all equipment.
-Include complete tabulated schedules as indicated below for each of RGD, Louvers, and roof Top Hoods / Louvered Penthouses. - 1.
+Include tabulated data for all proposed outlets and inlets, showing size, type, cfm, aspiration ability, water entrainment, temperature mixing, and velocity traverses and decay with distance, throw, pressure drop, noise criteria ratings and any other applicable data demonstrating performance equal to or better than specified products.

+- C. Shop Drawings: Submit shop drawings showing sizes, construction details, mounting details, capacity, and air flow characteristics for all equipment.
+Include complete tabulated schedules as indicated below for each of RGD, and Louvers. - 1.
 Registers, Grilles, and Diffusers (RGD): Include complete tabulated schedule showing locations for each RGD, type, size, capacity as shown on Drawings, and performance data for each RGD furnished, including throw and noise criteria ratings.
 Indicate selections on data. - 2.
-Air Louvers: Include complete tabulated schedule showing locations for each Louver, showing type, size, wall and/or roof rough opening size, capacity as shown on Drawings, and performance data for each including pressure drop and water entrainment specifications.
-Include all this data on coordination drawings and special Mechanical Penetrations of General Construction Envelope coordination drawing. - D. Contract Closeout Submittals: Comply with requirements of Section 01 77 00, including submission of operating and maintenance instructions as item in "Operating and Maintenance Data" manual described in that section.
+Air Louvers: Include complete tabulated schedule showing locations for each Louver showing type, size, wall and/or rough opening size, capacity as shown on Drawings, and performance data for each including pressure drop and water entrainment specifications.
+Include all this data on coordination drawings and special Mechanical Penetrations of General Construction Envelope coordination drawing. - D. Contract Closeout Submittals: Comply with requirements of SECTION 01 77 00, including submission of operating and maintenance instructions as item in "Operating and Maintenance Data" manual described in that section.